-Preeya Noronha Pinto is counsel in the FDA & Life Sciences practice group at King and Spalding.
+Preeya Noronha Pinto is a partner in the FDA & Life Sciences practice group at King and Spalding.

-Ms. Pinto provides advice and counseling on legal and regulatory issues involving the Medicare and Medicaid programs, Food and Drug Administration, health information privacy and security, health care-related transactions, and fraud and abuse matters.
-She also engages in legal and policy advocacy before government agencies, and represents clients in health care litigation and enforcement matters.
+Ms. Pinto represents pharmaceutical and medical device manufacturers, clinical laboratories, and other health care providers and suppliers regarding legal and regulatory issues involving the Medicare and Medicaid programs, Food and Drug Administration, health information privacy and security, health care-related transactions, and fraud and abuse matters.
+She also engages in legal and policy advocacy before government agencies and the Congress, and represents clients in health care litigation and enforcement matters.
 Ms. Pinto joined King & Spalding from Latham & Watkins, where she was a member of the firm’s health care and life sciences practice.

 Prior to her service at HHS, Ms. Pinto practiced constitutional and administrative law as a Trial Attorney in the Civil Division of the United States Department of Justice, where she was twice awarded the Attorney General’s Award for Distinguished Service.

 Ms. Pinto graduated with honors from the Georgetown University School of Foreign Service and received a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar.
 Following law school, Ms. Pinto served as law clerk to the Honorable Sue L. Robinson, United States District Judge for the District of Delaware.

 Ms. Pinto serves as Vice Chair of the Payment and Reimbursement Interest Group of the American Bar Association’s Health Law Section.
 She is also an officer of the John Carroll Society in Washington, D.C.